naiyar2000/Amazone_Clone/README.md

 # Amazone_Clone

-A clone of Amazon e-commerce site is created using React and authentication using the Firebase.
+A clone of Amazon e-commerce site is created using React and authentication using Firebase.

 Hosted on firebase